DaiNef163/FE-AI-Solutions-for-Plant-Disease-Recognition/README.md

 ```bash
 npm install
 ```
-3. Start the development server: npm start
 ### 3️⃣ Run the Development Server
-Start the server using:
 ```bash
 npm start
 ---

 **Thank you for visiting!
 Feel free to contribute or reach out for collaboration opportunities.**